alexeyinkin/flutter-app-state/README.md

 When this page is pushed, that `PagePath.location` ends up in the address bar.

-#### Page With Bloc
+#### Page With State
-A page with bloc delegates this to the bloc for higher flexibility.
+A page with state delegates this to the state for higher flexibility.
-Override the `PageBloc.path` getter:
+Override the `PageStateMixin.path` getter:

 ```dart
 @override